statesman/Custom-Viewer-for-DocumentCloud/README.md

 ## Changes we've made

 * Added our Austin American-Statesman logo, though it looks pretty damn big
-* Changed the worker url from dc.html to index.html so we can just add the doc param to the end of /documents/
+* Changed the worker url from dc.html to index.php so we can just add the doc param to the end of /documents/
+* Added metrics so we can track the page views

 --------------------